How to get in touch with a dog breeder

 “Dogs owned by people who spent more than an hour researching where to buy them from are likely to live twice as long as those who spent under 20 minutes choosing a puppy, with mean mortality ages of 8.8 and 4.3 respectively.”
 (Taken from the KC report ‘Collaboration is the Key – the Way Forward for Breeding Regulations’).
 As a result of buying from puppy farms, people claim to have suffered emotional and financial hardship, the KC report.

 Ask for help?

 You are very welcome to CONTACT ME to ask for my advice.
 I can help you with a variety of issues and problems around getting a dog and suggestions for tackling training issues.
-Go to the What Dog? page for more information on my new service.
+Go to the Find a Dog section of the website.

 If you are a breeder, you can talk to me about how I vet my puppy owners, together with advice on the information I provide to my puppy homes.
 CONTACT ME for more information?

 Please let me know if you have found this post helpful?